zakaria0aladem/portfolio/_pages/about.md

 I focus on system reliability, integration, and performance in real-world conditions—not just theory.

-# Community & Mentorship
+# Community Volunteering & Mentorship

-I’ve taught, mentored, and supported numerous robotics and engineering projects through IEEE RAS, Spectrum Team, and university clubs.
+I’ve taught, mentored, and supported numerous robotics and engineering projects through university clubs like IEEE RAS, Spectrum Team.
 I deliver hands-on sessions covering robotics, embedded systems, CAD, control, and AI fundamentals.

-I am also building a structured Python course for beginners with a project-based approach to problem-solving and practical learning.

 My goal is to contribute to the next generation of Arab engineers, helping them innovate and build strong, practical skills in robotics and technology.
 # Where I’m Going